Ultimate Fountain Real Estate Investing Guide for 2026

 Syndications

 The other participants in a syndication invest passively.
-They are assured of a specific portion of the profits after the procurement or development completion.
-But only the manager(s) of the syndicate can oversee the business of the company.
+In exchange for their funds, they take a superior status when revenues are shared.
+But only the manager(s) of the syndicate can handle the operation of the company.

 Real Estate Market